-The major difference between a legal guardian vs. a biological parent is that the first (legal guardian) is court appointed, while the second (biological parent) is naturally designated.
+The major difference between a legal guardian vs. a biological parent is that the legal guardian is court appointed, while the biological parent is naturally designated.

 Generally, a legal guardian is a person who is not the biological parent of the child, appointed by the court to make decisions regarding the well-being of the child.
 In New York, however, there are instances when the legal guardian is the biological parent of the child.
 When the child receives any amount above $10,000 from a personal injury settlement, from insurance proceeds, or from someone who has died, the parent needs to file a petition for guardianship over the property of the child.